JasperFx/wolverine/docs/guide/messaging/message-bus.md

-# Message Operations at Runtime
+# Sending Messages with IMessageBus

 The main entry point into Wolverine to initiate any message handling or publishing is the `IMessageBus` service that is registered by Wolverine into your application's IoC container as a scoped service.
 Here's a brief sample